arsovskidario/Software-Architecture/Tactics.md

 # Tactics for Testability
 Ensure that testing the system is easy and cost effective.
 Code reviews are used for testing before deployment.
-Recording the system fault after occurring is useful for later use in testing the system to see if it it will fail again given the same inputs.
+Recording the system fault after occurring is useful for later use in testing the system to see if it will fail again given the same inputs.
 Creating a devoted interface that helps test our system by giving it input.
 Sandboxing the system for testing sake.